NilavPatel/oops-concepts/README.md

 }
 ```

-- **Method overriding** (Compile time polymorphism)
+- **Method overriding** (Run time polymorphism)(Late binding)
   Method overriding means override base class method in child class using `override` keyword.
-  Here which method will run, will be decided on complile time.
+  Whenever an object is bound with the functionality at run time, this is known as runtime polymorphism.

 ```csharp
 public class A {